Xaipher/Rootstock/README.md

 ### Accessing Configuration

-To access the configration use implement either the IRootstockConfigurationInstaller or the IRootstockInstaller
+To access the configuration context implement either the IRootstockConfigurationInstaller or the IRootstockInstaller

 ```csharp
 // ConfigurationInstaller.cs